AlbinLindskog/webpack-unified-loader/README.md

 A webpack loader allowing you to use the [unified](https://github.com/unifiedjs/unified) ecosystem in file transformations.

+Webpack only supports CJS loaders, while unified v.10 dropped support for CJS.
+This loader manages the compatibility for you, allowing you to use any version of unified with webpack.

+This loader is also published as an ESM module, so when webpack adds support for ESM loaders will it work without any changes.

 ## Getting Started

-To begin, you'll need to install `val-loader`:
+To begin, you'll need to install `unified-loader`:

 ```console
 $ npm install --save git+https://github.com/AlbinLindskog/webpack-unified-loader.git